 Description of Services

-Databrary’s working principles are a focus on community outreach and the provision of services for scholarly communication, working productively through institutional partnerships, offering services for data curation developed with the guidance of information professionals, and developing and maintaining a strong technical infrastructure.
+Databrary’s working principles are a focus on community outreach and the provision of services for scholarly communication, engaging institutional partners, offering services for data curation with the guidance of information professionals, and developing and maintaining a strong technical infrastructure.
 We discuss each of these in turn.

 Community Outreach and Scholarly Communication